Improvised firearm: Around the world

 The city of Danao in Cebu, Philippines, has been making improvised firearms so long that the makers have become legitimate, and are manufacturing firearms for sale.
 The Danao makers manufacture .38 and .45 caliber revolvers, and semi-automatic copies of the Ingram MAC-10 and Intratec TEC-DC9.

 In 2004, an "underground weapons factory" was seized in Melbourne, Australia, yielding among other things a number of silenced copies of the Owen submachine gun, suspected to have been built for sale to local gangs involved in the illegal drug trade.

 Improvised firearms have also been used in the Soviet Union by the Tolstopyatov brothers and Russia, where they have been used in domestic homicides and terrorism.

 Improvised firearms were used by the perpetrator of the Halle synagogue shooting; the homemade shotgun and "Luty" submachine gun repeatedly malfunctioned.
 The attacker, an antisemitic neo-Nazi terrorist, said while livestreaming the attack, "I have certainly managed to prove how absurd improvised weapons are."

 In Italy, Naples, Caivano, multiple illegal weapons by the notorious Camorra were found during a raid, among them was a homemade 22-caliber gun, 400 homemade shells (likely for another gun such as a lupara, another type of gun that is often homemade), a homemade suppressor, and a pen gun.

 In Japan, an improvised shotgun was used in the assassination of Shinzo Abe, former prime minister of Japan, on 8 July 2022.

+Improvised firearms were common among the interior Indigenous people in the state of Sabah, Malaysia, where they are known locally as bakakuk and used mainly for the protection of their farms and hunting purposes.
+In 2015 alone, around 200 homemade bakakuk were confiscated by authorities during a statewide operation for various offences.